COVID-19 frequently asked questions - Workers

 Q: I received a letter to attend a mandatory Re-employment services appointment.
 Do I still need to schedule and attend?

-A: Due to the current COVID-19 pandemic, we will be temporarily suspending the requirement for individuals to attend a mandatory Re-employment Services appointment as of April 17, 2020.
+A: Due to the current COVID-19 pandemic, we have temporarily suspended the requirement for individuals to attend a mandatory Re-employment Services appointment as of April 17, 2020.
 You don’t need to schedule an appointment.
 If you already scheduled it, you don’t need to attend the appointment.
 There will be no impact to your unemployment benefits.
 We want you to know that WorkSource is still available to assist you with your re-employment efforts.
 While WorkSource offices currently are closed to the public, WorkSourceWA.com provides access to many resources.
 Visit WorkSourceWA.com to search and apply for jobs, sign-up for virtual workshops, and to access LiveChat features.

 Q. How am I supposed to meet deadlines related to my existing unemployment claim if I am in isolation or quarantine as a result of COVID-19?